Preparing to study

 • Work in groups

-Your first step is to discuss any special equipment or software requirements with your course team to ensure you have what you need from the start.
+Before purchasing a device, check with your course team about any specific equipment or software requirements to ensure you have what you need from the start.

-• For Creative Arts courses (e.g. Music or Media-related courses), an Apple MacBook may be more appropriate.
+• Creative Arts (e.g., Music, Media-related courses): An Apple MacBook may be more suitable.

-Make sure your device has the latest system updates, anti-virus protection, and is protected with a password or PIN code.
+Ensure your laptop is up to date with the latest system updates and anti-virus protection and is secured with a password or PIN.

 You can connect to free Wi-Fi both on campus and in our accommodation.
 You’ll also get access to free software via our CCCU App Store.